bradleyeckert/chad/doc/ASICs.md

 Forth computers are tiny, even when used on a 130nm process like Sky130.
 It's likely your chip will be pad-limited.

+## I/O pads

+I/O pads are blocks of hard IP with ESD diodes, drivers and receivers.
+They offer slew rate control, pullup/pulldown, and various other features.
+You can hard-wire them or control them through registers with sensible default settings.

+Sky130 pads have a specified maximum frequency of 30 MHz.

 I/O pads are big.
 I couldn't find size information on Sky130 I/O pads, but a MOSIS 0.35um Hi-ESD I/O pad has an outline of 0.3 x 0.09 mm.
 44 of these (11 per side) would give a 1.6mm x 1.6mm chip with a 1mm x 1mm